SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 A "map" here is a mapping from string keys to some other type.
 In JSON this is represented as an object, the key-value pairs being represented by property names and property values.
 In OpenAPI schema (as well as in JSON schema) they should be represented using additionalProperties with a schema defining the value type.
 Such an object should normally have no other defined properties.

-The map keys don’t count as property names in the sense of [rule 118](#118), and can follow whatever format is natural for their domain.
+The map keys don’t count as property names, and can follow whatever format is natural for their domain.
 Please document this in the description of the map object’s schema.

 Here is an example for such a map definition (the `translations` property):